In re Zappos.com, Inc., Customer Data Security Breach Litigation: Opinion of the Court

 Additionally, the site did not give special mention of the terms of use when a user would sign up, log in, or make a purchase, further indicating that there was no mutual agreement once the user gave Zappos personal and private information.

 From this, the Court concluded that the Plaintiffs may not have known about the terms of use, arguing that "No reasonable user" would have clicked the link.

 The Court also highlighted a clause in Zappos's terms of use, which declared, "We reserve the right to change this Site and these terms and conditions at any time."

 This would give Zappos the right to choose whether to pursue arbitration, and its customers would be bound by its decision automatically.

 The Court wrote that this kind of agreement would give Zappos an "escape hatch" that it could use "if it determined arbitration was no longer in its interest."

 Because of this, the Court found that the arbitration agreement is illusory and would not be enforced in this case.

 Zappos argued that, under the equitable estoppel doctrine, the plaintiffs may not sue for breach of contract trying to avoid the terms of use by not submitting to arbitration.

 The Court declined to apply the doctrine, stating that the plaintiffs were not aware of the terms of use, and they were suing based on "other statements and guarantees found on the website."

 Subsequent developments

 Zappos did not make any changes to its terms of use following the Court decision.

 Law blogger William Carleton reported on 8 November 2012, two months after the decision, that Zappos's terms of use was identical to an archived copy from May 2011.

 Carleton also tried registering for the site and placing an order.

 He noted that there was still no salient presentation of the terms of service nor any dedicated "accept" button.

 On 9 September 2013, the Court dismissed most of the common law claims against Zappos.

 The Court also dismissed a few of the statutory claims, some with leave to amend.

+A settlement was reached in October 2019.
+Customers received a 10% discount on one order.
+Zappos denied wrongdoing, but is expected to pay $1.6 million in court costs.